abbgrade/wok_hooks/README.md

 # wok_hooks

-Some utile hooks for [wok](https://github.com/mythmon/wok), the static website generator.
+Some useful hooks for [wok](https://github.com/mythmon/wok), the static website generator.

 Features are a comment system, auto upload and a timeline based on external sources like github or diaspora.